slothrulez/todo-monitoring-grafana/README.md

 # Flask TODO Monitoring

-This project features a Flask-based TODO API for managing tasks through REST endpoints, with implemented POST and GET routes to add and list todos, stored in a MariaDB database.
+This repository features a Flask-based TODO API for managing tasks through REST endpoints, with implemented POST and GET routes to add and list todos, stored in a MariaDB database.
 Prometheus is integrated to collect custom metrics such as request counts, latency, database connections, and todo actions, defined in a separate `metrics.py` file.
 Grafana is configured with a custom 15-panel dashboard to visualize these metrics in real-time.
 The entire setup—Flask, MariaDB, Prometheus, and Grafana—is containerized using Docker Compose for straightforward deployment.

 ## Setup